hilasha2/UDWTNet/README.md

 		For saving and loading models.
 		You would be prompted to approve drive access, please do.
 	5. Set GPU device.
-	6. set path to Data base / save Path.
+	6. Set path to Data base / save Path.
 		If you don't have access to our drive, please upload the DIC-C2DH-HeLa dataset from
 		celltrackigchallenge.net